Hit by a ransomware attack? Your payment may be deductible

 But those looking to discourage payments are less sanguine.
 They fear the deduction is a potentially problematic incentive that could entice businesses to pay ransoms against the advice of law enforcement.
 At a minimum, they say, the deductibility sends a discordant message to businesses under duress.

-“It seems a little incongruous to me,” said Rep. John Katko, the top Republican on the House Committee on Homeland Security.
+“It seems a little incongruous to me,” said New York Rep. John Katko, the top Republican on the House Committee on Homeland Security.

 Deductibility is a piece of a bigger quandary stemming from the rise in ransomware attacks, in which cybercriminals scramble computer data and demand payment for unlocking the files.
 The government doesn't want payments that fund criminal gangs and could encourage more attacks.
 But failing to pay can have devastating consequences for businesses and potentially for the economy overall.